top of page

 It’s A Lot Of Work

-At least we might say, it’s a lot of work to do it right.
-Because, as a solo business owner, you ultimately have control over how much work you put in.
-You can be lazy and take shortcuts, many therapists do this.
-Yet if you're motivated, there are many decisions to be mindful of.
+At least let's say, it's a lot of work to do it right.
+Like any industry, private practice has its share of poor business owners.
+As a solo owner, you have direct control on how you build and manage your business.
+You can be lazy and take shortcuts, this is common.
+Yet if you're determine to have a healthy business, there are many decisions to explore.

 As a business owner, you get none of the perks of being an employee.
 You have to pay for your own health insurance, and you are responsible for all your business taxes.
 Yes you can deduct expenses, but it takes more work to create a system for tracking your business expenses.